 A new interest rate hike in Egypt… the repercussions of the decision on the “citizen’s pocket”

-For the second time in less than two months, the Central Bank of Egypt raised key interest rates, thus continuing its “tight monetary” policy to curb the rising inflation, in a move that raises some citizens’ questions about the repercussions of the decision on their monthly expenses, and how it might be affected.
+For the second time in less than two months, the Central Bank of Egypt raised key interest rates, thus continuing its “tight monetary” policy to curb the rising inflation, in a move that raises some citizens’ questions regarding the repercussions of the decision on their monthly expenses, and how it might be affected.

 The Central Bank of Egypt said in StatementOn Thursday, he raised key interest rates by 200 basis points, at the Monetary Policy Committee meeting.